 With video becoming a more and more popular medium, it’s become important to keep up with the latest video rules and trends.
 Most important of these is the trend to add subtitles to video.

 It is necessary to add subtitles to video for both legal and practical reasons.
 In the United States, accessibility laws make it mandatory for most videos to include closed captions for the hard of hearing.
 Additionally, video subtitles let viewers watch your video even when they can’t access sound, such as while they’re in a crowded place or at an event.
 In fact, studies have found that up to 85% of Facebook videos are watched without sound!
-Overall, adding subtitles lets you reach a wider audience and helps your viewer better retain the information found in the video.
+Overall, when you add subtitles to video, you can reach a wider audience and help your viewer better retain the information found in the video.

 How to Write Your Own Subtitles

 You can create your own subtitles without the use of an outside caption generator, though the process is a bit complicated.
 When writing out your own subtitles, you have to include both the text of your subtitles and the location of each subtitle in your video.
 This is necessary for your subtitles to be read correctly and appear at the right time in your video.
 Additionally, you have to save your subtitles as a .SRT file.
 To add your subtitles to a video after you’ve finished them, you must upload this file to your video platform or player alongside your video.